SSWConsulting/SSW.Rules.Content/rules/test-rule-jake/rule.md

 ---
 type: rule
-title: Induction Task - Do you know this is a test rule
+title: Induction Task - Do you know this is a test rule?
 uri: test-rule-jake
 authors:
   - title: Jake Bayliss